kevtice15/TabDown/README.md

 TabDown
 =======

-A chrome/opera 15 extension that will
+A Chrome/Opera 15 extension that condenses all the open tabs into a single screen of links.